 The iceberg model of joint action (Figure 1) illustrates two types of coordination that can occur during joint action, planned coordination and emergent coordination.
-Planned coordination (PC) is apparent to an observer.
+Planned coordination (PC) is apparent to some degree to those engaged in or observing joint action.
 Just as only the tips of an iceberg are visible to an observer, joint action appears as the coordinated behaviour of two agents who are separate entities with separate mental machineries and who need to exchange meaningful signals in order to coordinate their plans.
-The assumption that is of key interest for the present purpose is that coordination between agents requires mental representations that are directed at future events (plans, STEVE, IS THERE PHILOSOPHICAL WORK WE COULD REFER TO?) and include aspects of other agents’ plans (Vesper, Butterfill, Knoblich, & Sebanz, in press).
-Thus this part of the picture highlights the role of joint intentionality and joint planning in joint action.
+The assumption that is of key interest for the present purpose is that coordination between agents requires mental representations that are directed at coordinating planning with each other and include aspects of other agents’ plans (Vesper, Butterfill, Knoblich, & Sebanz, in press).
+Thus this part of the picture highlights the role of shared intentions and common knowledge in joint action but it also includes other, less conceptually sophisticated representations for coordinating action.

-In emergent coordination (EC), coordinated behaviour occurs in the absence of joint plans due to perception action couplings that make multiple individuals act in similar ways.
-Just as the base of an iceberg is invisible to an observer, the workings of perception action couplings remain invisible because they do not involve coordination signals that directly reveal any underlying joint intentions.
-However, agents may process perceptual and motor cues in the same way.
-Thus coordination between agents may emerge as a side effect without exchange of any conventional coordination signals.
+In emergent coordination (EC), coordinated behaviour occurs due to perception-action couplings that make multiple individuals act in similar ways; it is independent of any joint plans or common knowledge (which may be altogether absent) and does not require mental representations directed at coordinating with another’s plans.
+Just as the base of an iceberg is invisible to an observer, the workings of perception-action couplings remain invisible because they do not directly involve the agents’ intentions or knowledge.
+However, agents may process perceptual and motor cues in the same way as each other.
+Thus coordination between agents may emerge without exchange of any conventional coordination signals.
 Two separate agents may start to act as a single coordinated entity (Marsh et al., 2009; Spivey, 2007) because common processes in the individual agents are driven by the same cues and motor routines.

 Emergent coordination (500 words)

 Emergent coordination can occur spontaneously between individuals who have no plan to perform actions together as well as during planned joint actions.
 For instance, pedestrians often fall into the same walking patterns (Van Ulzen et al., 2008) and people engaged in conversation synchronize their body sway (Shockley, Santana, & Fowler, 2003) and mimic each other’s mannerisms (Chartrand & Bargh, 1999).
-In all of these instances of emergent coordination similar behaviours occur spontaneously in two agents, although they don’t seem instrumental for either individual goals or joint goals.
-Therefore, emergent coordination has sometimes been portrayed as a single process (Semin & Cacioppo, 2007).
-However, it seems useful to distinguish between different processes that give rise to emergent coordination according to different dimensions that drive the coordination.
-We will distinguish between four such processes, 1) entrainment, 2) common affordances, 3) perception action matching, and 4) action simulation.
+In all of these instances of emergent coordination similar behaviours occur spontaneously in two agents.
+Because these similarities don’t seem instrumental for either individual goals or joint goals, emergent coordination has sometimes been portrayed as a single process (Semin & Cacioppo, 2007).
+However, if (as we believe) emergent coordination is a key facilitator of joint action then it is essential to distinguish different processes that give rise to emergent coordination according to different dimensions that drive the coordination.
+We will distinguish between five such processes, 1) entrainment, 2) common affordances, 3) common salience, 4) perception action matching, and 5) action simulation.

 Entrainment

 Entrainment is perhaps the most widely studied social motor coordination process (Schmidt, Fitzpatrick, Caron, & Mergeche, in press).
 For instance, two people in rocking chairs involuntarily synchronize their rocking frequencies (Richardson, Marsh, Eisenhower, Goodman, & Schmidt, 2007), and audiences in theatres tend to clap in unison (Neda, Ravasz, Brechet, Vicsek, & Barabasi, 2000).
-Thus entrainment is a process that leads to temporal coordination of two actors’ behaviour, in particular, synchronization, even in the absence of a direct mechanical coupling.
+Entrainment is a process that leads to temporal coordination of two actors’ behaviour, in particular, synchronization, even in the absence of a direct mechanical coupling.
 In dynamical systems research interpersonal entrainment is often considered as a particular instance of the coupling of rhythmic oscillators (Schmidt & Richardson, 2008) that is frequently observed in mechanical as well as biological systems.
 However, there are now first indications that social coordination constitutes a specific process that can be identified through particular markers of brain activity (Tognoli, Lagarde, DeGuzman, & Kelso, 2007).

 Common Affordances